 Status: Pre-eclipse and post-eclipse interviews from totality 2017 completed

-One of the key unknowns when community eclipse planning is determining how many people will be attending in your location.
-Leading up to the 2017 total solar eclipse, I worked in many communities along the path helping them to estimate the numbers expected based upon their location along the path, transport links, general tourist appeal, weather predictions, past events, and marketing infrastructure.
+When planning for a total eclipse, one of the key unknowns is how many will travel to your location.
+I worked with many communities along the path for 2017 helping to estimate the numbers expected.
+Important factors were located along the path, road networks, general tourist appeal, weather predictions, past community events, and marketing infrastructure.
 Several methods were suggested.
 Following the eclipse, interviews were then repeated to determine the accuracy of predictions.
-Discussions about the accuracy of predictions will shed some light on how to explore this for future eclipse planning.
+Discussions about the accuracy of predictions will shed light on how to explore this for future eclipse planning.

 Interested in supporting my research?

 This may take the form of sponsoring a project, providing a time-limited bursary, facilitating a writing residential, or other creative ways of support that are mutually beneficial.
 Get in touch, or consider making a donation.